wp-plugins/bns-early-adopter/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.2 =
+* Added conditional display widget check: if no version is checked, or no matching version is found the widget will not be displayed.
+* Cleaned up grammar conditional statements
+* Added only show administrators option
+* Added shortcode support
+* Added screenshot of default widget option panel

 = 0.1 =
 * Initial Release.